Guidance on certification of applicants with DVT, PE, Warfarin

 |• atrial fibrillation may be associated with other risk factors, which require assessment using the CHA2DS2Vasc score (See Atrial Fibrillation flow chart and guidance material)|

 |• cardiac valve replacement.
 The target INR following valve replacement and other co-morbidities should be taken into account.

 (See Aortic Valve Replacement flow chart).

-Class 1 applicants will be required to measure their INR on a ‘near patient’ testing system (such as CoaguChek S) 12 hours prior to flight and only fly if the INR is within the target range.
+Class 1 applicants treated with warfarin are required to measure their INR on a ‘near patient’ testing system (such as CoaguChek S) 12 hours prior to flight and only fly if the INR is within the target range.
 The INR should be recorded in the Log Book.
 The Log Book should be reviewed at each medical certificate revalidation examination.

 For LAPL pilots, a shorter period of stabilisation (6 weeks for DOACs and 4 months for warfarin) may be acceptable provided there are no side effects and there is reliable evidence of INR stability in pilots taking warfarin.